Digital & Innovation

 The SDPR program follows a comprehensive timeline that includes finalising contract negotiations in 2023, design and build phase spanning from 2024 to 2025, lead site deployment in Hunter New England LHD during 2025/26, state-wide rollout in remaining LHDs/SHNs from 2026 to 2029/30, and NSW Health Pathology adoption spanning from 2026 to 2029/30.

-In reimagining healthcare across the entire patient journey, Health Industry HubTM is the ONLY one-stop-hub bringing the diversity of Pharma, MedTech, Diagnostics & Biotech sectors together to inspire meaningful change.
+In reimagining healthcare across the entire patient journey, Health Industry HubTM is the only one-stop-hub uniting the diversity of the Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.

-The exclusive leadership and influencer podcasts and vodcasts add huge value to our breaking news coverage.
-The content on Health Industry Hub is copyright protected and should only be accessed under individual user licenses.
+The Health Industry HubTM content is copyright protected.
+Access is available under individual user licenses.
 Please click here to subscribe and visit T&Cs here.

 MoreNews & Trends - Pharmaceuticals